Curatorial text by Yijing Li

 If Flomen’s work allows us to see the movement of time, Ursula Handleigh’s practice invites us to inhabit its rhythms through life cycle.

-When I visited her studio, I found myself thinking less about photography and more about cycles of life.
-Her photographs emerge slowly through sunlight, plant matter, and repetitive gestures of labour.
-Banana leaves are gathered, exposed, dried, cut into strips, and woven together.
-Drawing upon an Indigenous matrilineal Filipino weaving tradition, Handleigh’s Banig series carries knowledge from hand to hand rather than from text to text.
-The rhythm of weaving unfolds within everyday life—between conversations, caregiving, meals, household work, and changing weather.
+When I visited Ursula Handleigh’s studio, I found myself thinking less about photography and more about the rhythms of everyday life.
+Her works emerge slowly through sunlight, plant-based photographic processes, and repetitive gestures of labour.
+Contact prints of banana leaves are exposed in natural sunlight, developed through a solution made from banana leaves, cut into photographic strips, and woven together through the Indigenous Matrilineal Filippine craft of Banig, passed down through her maternal lineage.
+Photography does not end when the image appears.
+It continues through the hands.
+Fragmented images slowly become a cohesive whole.
+The rhythm of weaving unfolds between conversations, caregiving, meals, household work, and changing weather.
 Over, under, pull, tighten, repeat.
 Each gesture accumulates.
 Each movement carries memory forward.

 What interests me most is how sunlight participates in this process.
 Unlike conventional photography, where light often serves the photographer’s intention, sunlight here remains an active collaborator.
-The image emerges through weather, humidity, seasonal change, and exposure.
-Light cannot be fully controlled; it must be encountered.
-Even after the image appears, the work continues to change.
-The banana leaves dry.
-Their colours shift.
-Edges curl.
-Time remains active within the material.
-Looking at these works, I began to wonder perhaps memory survives not because it remains fixed, but because it continues to transform.
+The image emerges through exposure, weather, and time, while weaving extends the photographic process beyond the instant of capture.
+Rather than preserving a fixed memory, the work invites memory to remain in motion.
+Looking at these works, I began to wonder whether photographs endure not because they resist change, but because they continue to transform through the relationships that sustain them.

 A similar understanding appears in the work of Julia Rose Sutherland.
 Family photographs migrate onto hand-peeled birch bark, a material that bears its own histories, markings, scars, and vulnerabilities.
 The bark resembles skin—not only visually, but conceptually.
 Like skin, it records encounters.
 It carries traces of growth, weather, touch, and time.
 Marked by its relationship to the land, the birch bark becomes more than a surface for receiving images; it becomes a living body that remembers.

 Photographic images arrive not upon a neutral support but upon a material already shaped by experience.
 Family histories move from paper to bark, from one generation to another, from one body to another.
+The work is further held together by hand-sewn beadwork that traces its edges, while deer hide on the reverse introduces another living material into the photograph’s structure.
 In this translation, memory is not preserved unchanged.
-It settles into a surface that continues to age, mark, and transform.
+It settles into surfaces that continue to age, mark, and transform.
 Like skin carrying scars and traces of lived experience, the birch bark carries memory forward without holding it still.
-Here, photography does not archive time; it gives time another body through which to continue its journey.

 Across these conversations, I began to notice a shared proposition.
 Photography is not understood as a technology that captures time.
 Instead, these artists allow time to remain present within the work itself.
 Perhaps this is what photography has been doing all along.
 Not recording time, but translating duration into traces, translating memory into material.
 Translating change into forms we can briefly perceive before they too continue their transformation.